About Susan K. Eggum

 Represented an investment adviser in defense of federal unsuitability claims arising out of investing all of a college teacher’s retirement funds in secondary stocks on margin.
 Expert testimony from the parties was received concerning standards for determining suitability; the adviser’s chosen portfolio at the time of losses; and inherent market volatility.
 The jury returned a unanimous defense verdict on all claims for relief.

-Filed in Lane County Circuit Court a whistle blower retaliation suit against major Northwest home builder and defeated its motion to dismiss and transfer to arbitration per an arbitration agreement signed by whistle blower.
+Filed in Lane County Circuit Court a whistle blower retaliation suit seeking damages exceeding $800,000 against former employer, a major Northwest home builder.
+Defeated former employer’s motion to dismiss and transfer to private arbitration per a signed arbitration agreement.
+Case settled favorably to whistle blower.

 Prosecuted claims for breach of restrictive covenants, including a covenant not to compete, on behalf of a building envelope diagnostics and testing entity doing business throughout the Northwest and California.